pallavi-bluebash/MCP_server/readme.md

 * **To Register a New User:**
     Type or select from examples:
-    `Register John Doe with email john.doe@example.com and DOB 1990-05-15` *(Try registering yourself using the pre-filled example for Pallavi Sharma!)*
+    `Register John Doe with email john.doe@example.com and DOB 1990-05-15`

 * **Test Duplicate Prevention:**
     Attempt to register the same user (with the exact same email) again.
 Watch for the friendly warning that prevents duplicates!